Nohe: Republicans Cannot Continue to Overlook the African American Community

 To be clear, this message is not one that I expect to be popular, but like the little boy on the street corner watching his monarch strut by as the wind whistles Dixie around his nether regions, I know that someone needs to say something.
 Out of 55 African American members of the House of Representatives, only one is a Republican.
 There is only one African American Senator as well.
 There are no Republicans in the Virginia General Assembly who are African American.
 Not one.
 As in zero.
 None.
 That’s a problem.

 The Republican Party lost 15 seats in the 2017 Virginia House of Delegates election.
 Five of them were lost in Prince William County, a majority minority county.
-In the same year, 87% of all African American votes cast went to the Democratic candidate for governor, and a whopping 91% of all African American women voted Blue.
-The African American community makes up over 21% of Virginia’s population; that is not a group that the Republican Party can simply ignore.
+In the same year, 87 percent of all African American votes cast went to the Democratic candidate for governor, and a whopping 91% of all African American women voted Blue.
+The African American community makes up over 21 percent of Virginia’s population; that is not a group that the Republican Party can simply ignore.

 Kristina Nohe is a political activist, adoption advocate, and homeschooling mom who is proud to be from Prince William County but does not suffer fools lightly or quietly.